 I was genuinely surprised just how fun it was to play Ring fit Adventure.
 Being a member of a special breed – I like video games probably almost as much as fitness – I found playing Ring Fit Adventure a rewarding and fun gaming experience.
-In a world of hyper-realistic FPS and ultra-detailed real-time strategy games, Nintendo yet again showed us that there is another way to keep players engaged and get players moving in real life.
+In a world of hyper-realistic FPS and ultra-detailed real-time strategy games, Nintendo yet again showed us that there is another way to keep players engaged and moving in real life.

 Ring Fit Adventure is not a perfect game: especially at later stages, repeating the same exercise a million times can get a bit repetitive and thanks for the 'best of all worlds' approach, it doesn't quite deliver the perfect RPG or adventure experience.
 That said, Ring Fit Adventure does a really good job in gamifying fitness and to introduce the concept of daily workouts to people who might otherwise just sit around most of the time.

 If you are even vaguely interested in video games and fitness, you should definitely try Ring Fit Adventure for the Nintendo Switch.
 Some might find the price tag for a fitness game a bit too steep but given the unique gaming experience, the huge replay value and the quirkiness of the concept, it is worth investing in the game.
 If you need further justification, consider buying Ring Fit Adventure as an investment in your fitness (also health) and not just getting yet another game for the Switch.